indigotech/taq-github-bot/src/data/local/github/tracks-node/track-6/steps/step-5.md

 If the JWT token has any problem, you should return an authentication error with a message.

-**TIP:** create one more test case to validate this step, with the proper error checking if no token is sent (or a wrong one).
+**TIP:** create one more test case to validate this step, with the proper error checking if no token is sent (or an invalid one).